jovertical/smartedge/resources/docs/source/.compare.md

 <!-- END_c04468caefc10a779cf1380faeb8d92c -->

 <!-- START_c62321bd8a21519aef8cb5053dbcda11 -->
-## Display a listing of the resource.
+## Display a listing of the Answer in a Question.

 > Example request: